-RTC is reporting from the East Region semifinals in Washington, DC, this weekend.
+Andrew Murawa (@amurawa) is reporting from the West Region semifinals in Los Angeles, California, this weekend.

 Three Key Takeaways.

 - No Shock.
 While Wichita State came into its first two games as underdogs, the Shockers were the favorite on Thursday night.
 And they played like it.
 Against a La Salle team featuring a variety of options around the perimeter, the Shockers displayed not only the athleticism and quickness to stick with all of those smaller offensive options, but guys like Carl Hall and Cleanthony Early – both bigger than all but one player in the La Salle rotation – operated with impunity in the middle.
 Wichita dominated on the glass, grabbing 45.9% of their own misses and 77.9% of La Salle’s, while outscoring the Explorers in the paint 40-26 (a number that was 24-10 at half).
 The Shockers never trailed and spent the final 36 minutes of the game leading by at least eight points.